It's Rush Limbaugh, this, The Excellence in Broadcasting Network, where we have more fun than a human being should be allowed to have.

 And plants have more DNA than humans.

-Chimps can't even speak, but parrots can, should they have rights to.
+Chimps can't even speak, but parrots can.

-Because if chimps have human rights, they're someday going to get the right to vote.
+This is bad news for Republicans because if chimps have human rights, they're someday going to get the right to vote.

-And let me ask you, how do you think chimps will vote?
+And let me ask you: how do you think chimps will vote?

 Hillary Clinton will be all over this.